bzumhagen/development-resources/best-practices/simple-software-specification.md

 *   Report issues.
     - [ ] Issue reporting communication channel exists.
     - [ ] Issues are responded to within two days.

+*   Trust the software is secure.
+    - [ ] Interactions are authorized and authenticated.
+    - [ ] Communication is encrypted using industry standards.